umar-saleem-7/Custom-Shell-in-Linux/README.md

 ## Features

-   - The prompt displays as `MyShell:- <current-directory>:-`, showing the current working directory to help users keep track of their location.
+   - The prompt displays as `MyShell:- `, showing the current working directory to help users keep track of their location.
    - `MYshell` v3 allows users to enter commands with arguments and options, and it forks a child process to execute the command.
    - For standard commands, the shell waits for the child process to complete.
 For background commands (commands ending with `&`), the shell returns to the prompt immediately, allowing users to run multiple commands simultaneously.
    - Users can run external commands in the background by appending `&` at the end of the command, like so: